Space group: Classification systems

+The point group of a space group does not quite determine its lattice system, because occasionally two space groups with the same point group may be in different lattice systems.
+Crystal families are formed from lattice systems by merging the two lattice systems whenever this happens, so that the crystal family of a space group is determined by either its lattice system or its point group.
+In 3 dimensions the only two lattice families that get merged in this way are the hexagonal and rhombohedral lattice systems, which are combined into the hexagonal crystal family.
+The 6 crystal families in 3 dimensions are called triclinic, monoclinic, orthorhombic, tetragonal, hexagonal, and cubic.
+Crystal families are commonly used in popular books on crystals, where they are sometimes called crystal systems.

-Conway, Delgado Friedrichs, Huson & Thurston (2001) gave another classification of the space groups, called a fibrifold notation, according to the fibrifold structures on the corresponding orbifold.
-They divided the 219 affine space groups into reducible and irreducible groups.
+Another classification of the space groups is called a fibrifold notation, according to the fibrifold structures on the corresponding orbifold.
+The 219 affine space groups are divided into reducible and irreducible groups.
 The reducible groups fall into 17 classes corresponding to the 17 wallpaper groups, and the remaining 35 irreducible groups are the same as the cubic groups and are classified separately.

 In other dimensions

 Bieberbach's theorems

 In n dimensions, an affine space group, or Bieberbach group, is a discrete subgroup of isometries of n-dimensional Euclidean space with a compact fundamental domain.
-Bieberbach (1911, 1912) proved that the subgroup of translations of any such group contains n linearly independent translations, and is a free abelian subgroup of finite index, and is also the unique maximal normal abelian subgroup.
+Biberbach proved that the subgroup of translations of any such group contains n linearly independent translations, and is a free abelian subgroup of finite index, and is also the unique maximal normal abelian subgroup.
 He also showed that in any dimension n there are only a finite number of possibilities for the isomorphism class of the underlying group of a space group, and moreover the action of the group on Euclidean space is unique up to conjugation by affine transformations.
 This answers part of Hilbert's eighteenth problem.
-Zassenhaus (1948) showed that conversely any group that is the extension of Z^{n} by a finite group acting faithfully is an affine space group.
+It was shown that conversely any group that is the extension of Z^{n} by a finite group acting faithfully is an affine space group.
 Combining these results shows that classifying space groups in n dimensions up to conjugation by affine transformations is essentially the same as classifying isomorphism classes for groups that are extensions of Z^{n} by a finite group acting faithfully.

 It is essential in Bieberbach's theorems to assume that the group acts as isometries; the theorems do not generalize to discrete cocompact groups of affine transformations of Euclidean space.
 A counter-example is given by the 3-dimensional Heisenberg group of the integers acting by translations on the Heisenberg group of the reals, identified with 3-dimensional Euclidean space.
 This is a discrete cocompact group of affine transformations of space, but does not contain a subgroup Z^{3}.